The overriding duty of an expert is to the court. Rule 35.3 of the Civil Procedure Rules states:

-Peregrine Redgrave, Senior Associate in Personal Injury, has set out below a few common errors made by experts along with a selection of cases in which they have been the subject of judicial criticism.
+Peregrine Redgrave, a partner in Personal Injury, has set out below a few common errors made by experts along with a selection of cases in which they have been the subject of judicial criticism.

 In the case of Jubair Ali v Caton & MIB EWHC 1730 (QB) the defendant’s neuropsychology expert was compelled to withdraw in cross examination a number of critical comments.
 These included his use of the word “cynical” to describe comments made by the claimant to another expert, his assertion that the claimant had not been committed to his rehabilitation, and his overstatement of the claimant’s recorded ability to use public transport (contrary to what was suggested by the documentary evidence).

 The judge criticised the expert as follows: